YukunJ/YukunJ.github.io/_pages/includes/blogs/linux0.11_reading.md

 # Linux Source Reading

-In this long blog, we will read over the source code for Linux 0.11, which is the first self-hosted version published in 1991 by Linus Torvalds.
+In this long blog, we will read over the source code for **Linux 0.11**, which is the first self-hosted version published in 1991 by Linus Torvalds.

 ## Booting